-This pane is used to select the file extension for which the options in the group boxes Default comparison mode and Use syntax coloring are defined.
+This pane is used to select the file extension for which the options in the group boxes Default file comparison mode and Use syntax coloring are defined.
 Please note that any changes that you make in these two group boxes only apply to the file type currently selected in the File Types pane.

 Default file comparison mode

 To assign a default comparison mode for a particular file type, in the Default file comparison mode group box, choose one of the following radio buttons:

 An instance of that file type is checked for XML conformance, and is treated as an XML file if it is conformant.
 An XML-conformant file may be compared as XML or text.